aiwaiwa/atelerix-release-notes/Head_Osei_v2_v3_changelog.md

 - Sclera (eye white) can now be resized or shifted up or down — a critically important feature for making various eye shapes look realistic.
 - Adjustable blinking frequency (with the option to turn it off).
 - Eyes can be closed using a calibratable eye closer.
-- (Emo-HUD overrides blinking when needed.)
+- (Emo HUD overrides blinking when needed.)

 ### ♛ 4.
 Built-in Animation Controls: